pebgroup/Dypsidinae_species_tree/documentation/species.md

 Trimmomatic settings used:
 ILLUMINACLIP:/usr/local/bioinf/trimmomatic/Trimmomatic-0.39/adapters/TruSeq3-PE-2.fa:2:30:10:1:true LEADING:30 TRAILING:30 SLIDINGWINDOW:4:30 MINLEN:36 AVGQUAL:30

-_Based on comparing trimming results, it was decided to use the first trimming settings.
-I.e., all downstream analyses are based on the contents of_ `trimmed`.

 ### Assess post-trimming data quality

 Combine paired reads and singles again for comparability (created temporary directory `trimmed_for_fastqc` - this is deleted again after this step to save space).
 Run from within `trimmed`: